-The Top Three Common Mistakes that Spoil Great Business-Nonprofit Partnerships
+The Top 3 Mistakes that Spoil Sponsorship Opportunities

 What was common, you ask?
 They’re frustrations.
-Read on to learn about three of them plus insights on why they happen.
+Read on to learn about three mistakes that spoil sponsorship opportunities plus insights on why they happen.

 The panelist justifiably complained about receiving proposals for activities that the sponsor had previously stated they didn’t allow, want, or couldn’t fund.
 If you’ve sent requests like this, you’re a victim of wishful thinking.
 You hope you’ll charm the sponsoring organization so that you’ll change their minds.
 Instead, you annoy them.
 Poor listening and over-scheduling also contribute to this error.

 The panelists all received more opportunities than they have resources to fund.
 So nonprofits seeking meal requests were unwelcome, not from lack of sociability or interest, but due to time constraints.
 Why do nonprofits push for lunch?
 It fits your experiences with donors.
 Donor wooing tends to involves long, slow relationships.
 Business transactions begin with quick results and move toward more depth over time.